 His annual readings of Charles Dickens’ A Christmas Carol began in 1975 and continue unabated.
 He’s published several audio recordings and nine books and received four Emmy nominations, and won one (!) for his work as the long-running host of New Hampshire Public Television’s award-winning show “Windows to the Wild”.

-This presentation will support one of Lange's favorite non-profit organizations: The Haven homeless shelter in Hanover, NH.
+This presentation will support one of Lange's favorite non-profit organizations: The Haven homeless shelter/antipoverty group in the Upper Valley.

 To register: https://forms.gle/kd3yVEdZS7DsquKR9